Hibiii/NameTagged/README.md

-# Fabric Example Mod
+# NameTagged

-## Setup
+## After Cloning

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+- Make a directory called `libs`
+- Download the latest Fabric release of unascribed/Ears version 1.4.5 and save it there under the name `ears-1.4.5.jar`

 ## License

-This template is available under the CC0 license.
+This template is available under the Unlicense.
 Feel free to learn from it and incorporate it in your own projects.